OpenNewsLabs/open-project-linter/ROADMAP.md

 * Make compatible with Python 2.7
 * Make compatible with Windows
-* Use path/Path functions for all filepath manipulations (not just strings) only printing to stdout, which will improve testability
+* Use path/Path functions for all filepath manipulations (not just strings)
 * As the number of rules grows, split functions out into separate submodules
 * As the number of automated tests grows, split them into files containing similar tests